Annie’s Project: Risk Management for Farm Women

 Annie's Project is a six-week online experience designed especially for farm women to help them develop their management and decision-making skills for their farms.
 Annie’s Project is designed for farm women who have been in farming, or agri-business, or part of the food system for three to five years, and want to develop their understanding, interpretation, and opportunities in sustainable agriculture.
 Annie’s Project gives farm women the opportunity to learn from female agricultural professionals and network with other women in similar situations.

 Annie’s Project provides education in production, price or market, financial, institutional and legal, and human and personal risk.
-At the end of six weeks, participants will —
+At the end of six weeks, participants will possess the following skills sets —

-The cost is only $45 for the ENTIRE series and includes a portfolio, access to all presentations and worksheets, access to financial and legal advice, and support from a variety of community partners.
-FSA Borrower Training Credits are available.
-This year we are waiving the fee for women veterans interested in getting into agriculture.
+The cost is $30 for the series and includes a portfolio, access to an online learning platform and access to all presentations and worksheets, access to financial and legal advice, and support from a variety of community partners.
+The series will take place on Mondays & Thursdays, November 1st – December 16th (off the week of Nov 22nd) from 6:30-8:30pm via Zoom.
+The fee for women veterans engaged in, interested in getting into, agriculture is sponsored by the FarmOps initiative at the Cornell Small Farms Program.